ujjwalmishra09/httpecho/README.md

 run command $ ifconfig

-you will get assigned Ip of your system. now put this ip in the place of localhost.
+you will get assigned Ip of your system. put this ip in the place of localhost.
 Example Given below.

 Ex - your system ip is 192.168.43.9.
 Then open your browser on device and put follwing query like given below